-The primary response method to oil spills at sea is the aerial application of dispersants.
+The UK primary response method to oil spills at sea is the aerial application of dispersants.
 Mechanical recovery of oil is used as a secondary response option.
 Oil spill dispersants are used where deemed effective and when the environmental advantages outweigh the disadvantages of cost and ecological damage.
-The use of dispersants in sea depths of less than 20 metres or within one nautical mile of such depths is prohibited, unless the dispersant use is approved by the above mentioned authorities.
-Such an approval is not formally required where approved products are used in deeper waters, more than one mile away from the 20 metres contour line.
+As indicated above the use of dispersants in sea depths of less than 20 metres or within one nautical mile of such depths is prohibited, unless the dispersant use is approved by the above mentioned authorities.
+Approval is not formally required where approved products are used in deeper waters, more than one mile away from the 20 metres contour line but consultation prior to use is encouraged.
 Although the Maritime and Coastguard Agency has standing approval to use dispersants in such water depths, in reality dispersants will not be used without prior consultation with the above mentioned licensing authorities.

-Furthermore, only the dispersants which have been approved for use on the basis of effectiveness and toxicity tests may be used in UK waters.
-The use of dispersants is clearly described in the UK's National Contingency Plan, in Chapter 6 and Appendix J. No change in the national policy regarding dispersant usage is currently being considered in the UK.
+It is also a condition of use that only dispersants which have been approved for use on the basis of effectiveness and toxicity tests may be used in UK waters.
+The use of dispersants is clearly described in the UK's National Contingency Plan (NCP), in Chapter 6 and Appendix J.